 - Tubal Occlusion

-Damage to the fallopian tubes or uterus can be a major reason behind infertility and caused by one or more of the following reasons:
+Damage to the fallopian tubes or uterus can be a major reason behind infertility and is caused by one or more of the following reasons:

 - Pelvic inflammatory disease